umbraco/UmbracoDocs/10/umbraco-cms/fundamentals/setup/upgrading/version-specific/README.md

 There is no direct upgrade path from Umbraco 8 to Umbraco 9.
 It is however possible to migrate from Umbraco 8 sites to Umbraco 9 sites.

-You can reuse your content restoring your Umbraco 8 database into a new database used for a Umbraco 9 site.
+You can reuse your content by restoring your Umbraco 8 database into a new database used for an Umbraco 9 site.

-You will need to ensure packages you are using is available in Umbraco 9, and you will need to reimplement your custom code and templates.
+You will need to ensure the packages you are using are available in Umbraco 9, and you will need to reimplement your custom code and templates.

-The direct upgrade path is not possible due to the fact that the codebase has been fundamentally updated in Umbraco 9.
+The direct upgrade path is not possible because the codebase has been fundamentally updated in Umbraco 9.
 The underlying web framework has been updated from ASP.NET to ASP.NET Core.

 It is not possible to take this step while maintaining full compatibility with Umbraco 8.